Conservatism in South Korea: Rise of the New Right

+New Right scholars began to come under criticism for supporting the historical revisionist and extreme right-wing view of Gwangju Uprising.
 In 2020, People Power Party's leader Kim Chong-in apologized for the Gwangju Uprising.
 But some conservative citizen groups such as the Korean Council for Restoration National Identity and American and Korean Friendship National Council protested at UNESCO headquarters in Paris in May 2011 to prevent inscribing the records of the Gwangju Uprising in the Memory of the World Register, and to petition for "reconsidering identifying North Korean Special Forces as the perpetrators of the GDM.